pdz1804/MLDL/_posts/2024-11-04-10-dataset_theory.md

 corresponds to a particular record in the dataset.
 For instance, a dataset might list values for variables such as *height* and *weight* for each entry in the dataset.
-Datasets can also be collections of documents or files [@datasetdefinition].
+Datasets can also be collections of documents or files.

 In the field of open data, a *dataset* serves as the basic unit of information released in a public open data repository.
-For example, the European [data.europa.eu](https://data.europa.eu) portal aggregates more than a million datasets for public use [@opendata].
+For example, the European [data.europa.eu](https://data.europa.eu) portal aggregates more than a million datasets for public use.

-::: cmt
 In statistics datasets often derive from real-world observations collected by sampling a *statistical population*.
 Each row typically represents the observations for one member of the population.
 Datasets